rollbar/rollbar-gem/README.md

 ## Including additional runtime data

 You can provide a callable that will be called for each exception or message report.  ```custom_data_method``` should be a lambda that takes no arguments and returns a hash.
+This lambda has access to controller variables and methods.

 Add the following in ```config/initializers/rollbar.rb```: